Computer, Internet, and Wireless Use Policy

 - Attempting to bypass software on Public Access Catalog computers to gain full computer access is prohibited and will result of loss of computer access privileges and possible criminal charges.

 - The library makes no guarantees, either expressed or implied, with respect to any technology, equipment, software or other library materials.

 - Patrons use library computers at their own risk.

 - Users are responsible for compliance with all copyright notices and restrictions attached to web content as well as applicable state and federal laws.

 - Files can be temporarily saved to public computers, but will be deleted upon reboot.
-Flash drives for data storage are available for purchase in the Reference Department for $5.00 each.

 - Library users who bring their own devices may connect to the wireless network and plug in their devices to designated outlets.
 However, they may not use outlets designated for library equipment or in staff-only areas, and they must make sure cords and other peripherals are not in walkways.
 Personal electronic equipment must be silenced unless headphones are attached.